joel-tewhare/emails-i-never-send/README.md

 - OpenAI API

 ## What I'm Learning
-- What’s required to set up and use an OpenAI API key
+- What’s required to set up and use a Gemini API key
 - How to use license-free icons as effective styling elements

 ## Project Status